Personal Development and Student Services

 We work closely with our partner schools to transfer SEND records to ensure a smooth transition for our learners with additional needs.
 As part of our enrolment and induction process, students are encouraged to raise any history of need with the Post 16 team so that provision can be established from the start.

 In many cases, we identify additional need for students as they progress through their Post 16 studies.
 We liaise with teachers and, where appropriate, organise access arrangement testing.
 We make rigorous arrangements for the application of these during examination, including training sessions for students to ensure they optimise on this support.
+All students with SEND and/or exam access arrangements will be supported to develop their own learning plan, enabling them to fully understand and then articulate their needs within and beyond the classroom.

 Post 16 Bursary